lucindo/lresolver/README.md

 Some features:

-- Load balancing by round-robin
+- Load balancing using round-robin
 - Try to resolve on all servers (in parallel, if not found on first attempt)
-- No limit on the number of DNS server
+- No limit on the number of DNS servers
 - In-memory cache

 ## Credits